Understanding Ménière’s Disease

 Electrocochleography – This is a test for measuring the fluid pressure in the inner ear.

-CT scan or MRI – These tests are done in order to rule out any other medical issues that could cause your symptoms.
+CT scan or MRI – These tests are done to rule out any other medical issues that could cause your symptoms.

 Some people do not respond to drug treatments and will require surgery for the condition.
 Here are some of the surgical options available: